Electrocardiogram (ECG)

 Aftercare following ECG

 Your doctor will use your ECG test results, alongside other tests, to help assess if you have a heart condition.
-Sometimes, your doctor may discuss the results of the ECG with you straight away, but sometimes it needs to be sent to a specialist to check.
-The results will then be sent to the doctor who ordered your test.
+Sometimes, your doctor may discuss the results of the ECG with you straightaway.
+But sometimes they need to be sent to a specialist to check.
+The ECG test results will then be sent to the doctor who ordered your test.

 Sometimes your ECG may look abnormal even if your heart is healthy.
 You may need to have other tests, such as an echocardiogram, to find out more.